priyanshbendre/visual_tracert/README.md

 Visualize the route traced by the packet when we use traceroute

-### Installing
+### Installation

-Install ipinfo library to convert ip address to cities.
+Install [ipinfo](https://ipinfo.io) library to convert ip address to cities.
 Create account and get access token for free 50,000 requests per month.

 ```
 pip install ipinfo
 ```

-And install gmplot library to plot the co-ordinates on the map
+And install [gmplot](https://pypi.org/project/gmplot/) library to plot the co-ordinates on the map

 ```
 pip install gmplot